What Is Franchise Tax?

 Franchise taxes must ordinarily be paid annually, often at tax time when other state taxes are paid.

 A corporation or other business entity always has to pay the franchise tax in its home state.
-It may also have pay franchise taxes in other states in which it does business or owns property.
+It might also have to pay franchise taxes in other states in which it does business or owns property.
 Many corporations and other business entities have to pay franchise taxes in multiple states.

 Get Professional Help